mootombo/Framework/CONTRIBUTING.md

-# Contributing to the MOOTOMBO!RDK - The Rapid Development Kit for MOOTOMBO Software Products (SP's)
+# Contributing to the MOOTOMBO!Framework - A PHP, Javascript and CSS Collection for MOOTOMBO Software Products (SP's)

 Pull requests are merged via Github, you can find the documentation about how to fork a repository and start contributing to MOOTOMBO here [https://help.github.com/articles/fork-a-repo](https://help.github.com/articles/fork-a-repo).

-All contributions are welcome to be submitted for review for inclusion in the MOOTOMBO!RDK, but before they will be accepted, we ask that you follow these simple steps:
+All contributions are welcome to be submitted for review for inclusion in the MOOTOMBO!Framework, but before they will be accepted, we ask that you follow these simple steps:

 * [MOOTOMBO LCA - Legal Contributor Agreement](#legal-contributor-agreement)
 * [Coding standards](#coding-standards)